 The COA is the total amount it may cost a student to go to school.
 Central's Financial Aid Office figures what the COA will be for each academic year.
 This includes more than what one might pay at registration.
 COA may include, as mandated by the Department of Education: Tuition & Fees, Books & Supplies, Transportation, Personal Miscellaneous Expenses, Room & Board, and Dependent Care.
 For costs that a student might incur at registration, please check the Admissions tab on our website and go to COSTS.
 This will give you a the actual charges a student may incur at registration.

-For a complete listing of all items that make up Central's COA, including the average amount spent by our student body on transportation and personal miscellaneous expenses please see Central's Financial Aid Handbook, page 11.
+For a complete listing of all items that make up Central's COA, including the average amount spent by our student body on transportation and personal miscellaneous expenses please see page 16 of Central's Financial Aid Handbook.